ant-media/Scripts/terraform/README.md

 1. First create a DO token

-2. Create a file called terraforms.tfvars and add the following variables
+2. Create a file called terraform.tfvars and add the following variables

 ```
 zip_file_id = ""